tandih/tandih.github.io/_posts/2016-03-06-MAGENTO-2-API-BASIC.md

 author: Tan
 ---

-We will talking about the magento 2 api and how to use the api in magento 2.
+We will talking about the magento 2 api and how to use the api in magento 2 and make a sample example to explain.

 ## The Eternal Lorem Ipsum?
 -----